 View OIG vacancies on USAJobs.gov.

-The Legal Clerkship and Externship Programs provide law students with the opportunity to work with attorneys in the Office of Counsel to the Inspector General (OCIG).
-Law clerks investigate cases with OCIG attorneys, perform legal research, write legal memorandums, and draft briefs.
+OIG Legal Internship Programs provide law students with the opportunity to work with attorneys in the Office of Counsel to the Inspector General (OCIG).
+Legal Interns investigate cases with OCIG attorneys, perform legal research, write legal memorandums, and draft briefs.
+Click here for current positions.

 Let's start by choosing a topic